mperezjigato/logfileGIT_excerc_correct/day1contestation1bis.md

 ```bash
                      $git clone provided-web-address
 ```
-where provided web-address is the pasted one.
-Do not use as address the website corresponding to the repository!
+where "provided-web-address" is the pasted one.
+Do not use as address the website corresponding to the repository (see picture below)